 Yes, bankruptcy's automatic stay stops your creditors by requiring most creditors and debt collectors to stop all collection efforts against you until the bankruptcy is over.
 But if all you want to do is stop debt collectors from contacting you, there is an alternate route.

 Under the Fair Debt Collection Practices Act, you can send a letter stating that you want the collection agency to stop communicating with you.
 All agency employees will be prohibited from contacting you, except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.

 Keep in mind that this remedy only applies to debt collectors.
-Creditors can continue to contact you (except in some states that extend this remedy to the original creditor as well as collection agencies).
-To learn more about dealing with debts and debt collection agencies, see Nolo's Debt & Collection Agencies section.
+Creditors can continue to contact you (except in some states that extend this remedy to the original creditor and collection agencies).
+To learn more about dealing with debts and debt collection agencies, see Debt Management.

-For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You?, by Stephen Elias (Nolo).
+For clear-cut answers, information, and strategies needed to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You? by Cara O'Neill (Nolo).

-Some debt is never discharged (canceled) in bankruptcy -- including child support and spousal support arrears, student loans (except in very limited circumstances), and tax debts first due within the previous three years.
-To learn more about which debts can be wiped out in bankruptcy, see Nolo's article What Bankruptcy Can and Cannot Do.
+Some debt is never "discharged" or canceled in bankruptcy, including child and spousal support arrears, student loans (except in limited circumstances), and tax debts due within the previous three years.
+Learn more about which debts you can erase and what bankruptcy can and cannot do.